Speccery/StrangeCart-Doc/README.md

 ## News

 # 2023-04-09
-After a very long last new firmware release.
+After a very long last a new firmware release.
+My intention is to keep on improving the firmware, now that I again continued to work on the code.

 Please note that this has not been tested much yet, so proceed with caution.
+What else is new...

 # 2022-08-13
 Released new firmware to support the Bad Apple Demo running on the real iron.